-If you are visiting Tahoe in the winter, then you really should consider this adventure.
+If you are visiting Lake Tahoe in the winter, then you really should consider this snowshoe adventure to Fallen Leaf Lake.
 Fallen Leaf Lake is one of the most beautiful places in the entire area, and seeing it during the winter when it is peaceful and smooth is one of those experiences you will not forget.
-Of course, you need to rent snowshoes to do this, but luckily it can be done in Camp Richardson which is only a few miles away from the trailhead.
+Of course, you need to rent snowshoes to do this, but luckily it can be done in Camp Richardson, which is only a few miles away from the trailhead.
 Here is all of the information so you can go on this adventure yourself.

 - Rentals cost around $20

 - 1 mile of snowshoeing

 - Location: 2165 Fallen Leaf Rd, South Lake Tahoe, CA 96150

 To get the snowshoes, I would recommend heading over to the Mountain Sports Center at Camp Richardson.
 It is the adventure store across the street from the historic hotel, and it rents bikes in the summer and snowshoes/cross country skis in the winter.
 I signed the waiver and got sized for my shoes fast, then they gave me a map and told me how to get to the trailhead for Fallen Leaf Lake.

 After driving about 7 minutes from the store, we reached the trailhead with enough parking for approximately four cars on the side of the road.
 Luckily this area is not that popular during the winter, so it was easy to grab a spot and head out on the trail.